Cathal Coughlan (musician)

-Cathal Coughlan (16 December 1960 – 18 May 2022) was an Irish singer and songwriter.
-He was one half of the songwriting duo (with Sean O'Hagan) of Microdisney until they split in 1988 when he went on to form the Fatima Mansions until contractual restrictions ended the group in 1995.
-He embarked on a twenty-six year solo career and in the last two years of his life released the solo album Song of Co-Aklan and two albums as half of the electronic duo Telefís.
+Cathal Coughlan (16 December 1960 – 18 May 2022) was an Irish singer, songwriter and musician best known for Microdisney and The Fatima Mansions.
+His work as a solo artist produced six albums, the final being 'Song of Co-Aklan, released in 2021 the year before his death.
+During the COVID-19 pandemic lockdowns he collaborated remotely with Jacknife Lee on Telefís and in 2022 they released two critically-acclaimed albums.

 Career

 Microdisney

 Raised in the village of Glounthaune, just outside of Cork city, Coughlan was active on the local Cork scene in the late 1970s, and after meeting Sean O'Hagan formed Microdisney as a duo in 1980.
 Following early local success, they moved to London, and recorded for the independent record label Rough Trade and later for the major label Virgin Records.

 His lyrics with Microdisney focus on politics, relationships and the interplay between the two, and incorporate surreal imagery and literary and historical references.
 His voice on these records has been compared to Scott Walker, whom Coughlan considered a major influence.
 They broke up in 1988, after which O'Hagan and Coughlan formed separate bands, the High Llamas and the Fatima Mansions.

 Microdisney reunited briefly in 2018 and 2019 for a limited number of shows to perform their album The Clock Comes Down the Stairs to audiences in London, Dublin and Cork.
 At the end of the tour they were awarded Ireland's first Trailblazer Award by IMRO/National Concert Hall, given to "culturally important" Irish albums (in this instance, for the 1985 album The Clock Comes Down the Stairs).